corentinaltepe/nlog.loki/README.md

   prefer using a JsonLayout to structure your logs.
 This will allow better parsing in Grafana Loki.

 `eventPropertiesAsLabels`: creates one Grafana Loki's label per event property.
 Beware, this goes against [Grafana Loki's best practices](https://grafana.com/docs/loki/latest/best-practices/) since _Too many label value combinations leads to too many streams._ In order to structure your logs, you are advised to keep away from this feature and to use the `JsonLayout` provided in the example (default `false`).

+`tenant` - Tenant ID for a multi-tenant configuration.
+See [Grafana Loki's Multi-tenant documentation](https://grafana.com/docs/loki/latest/operations/multi-tenancy/#multi-tenancy).
+If specified, applied as `X-Scope-OrgID` HTTP Header on requests sent to Loki.

 `proxyUrl` - URL to the proxy server to use.
 Must include protocol (http|https) and port.
 If not specified, then no proxy is used (default `null`).